 A special archery/crossbow deer/bear hunting split season is available between Sept.
-9-Dec.
-31, 2023, and Jan.
-8-31, 2024, to incorporated cities, towns, villages and incorporated homeowner associations.
+7-Dec.
+31, 2024, and Jan.
+13-31, 2025, to incorporated cities, towns, villages and incorporated homeowner associations.
 To implement the hunt, homeowner associations must submit a written request to the Director by March 1 of the hunt year.
 During this special season, seven deer may be taken, which may include no more than two antlered bucks and the first deer must be antlerless.
+In addition, no more than two deer, only one of which may be antlered, may be taken in one day.
 One bear may be taken and a DS Stamp is required, except for underage resident and resident landowners hunting on their own land.
 Deer and bear taken in the Urban Deer/Bear Archery/Crossbow Season shall not apply to the hunter's regular archery and crossbow seasons bag limits.
 For information regarding this special archery deer/bear season, contact your local municipal government, homeowner association or the appropriate WVDNR office.